-The California Health Sciences University Campus is located in Clovis, CA. The campus includes two buildings which house University Administrative offices and the College of Pharmacy.
+The California Health Sciences University Campus is located in Clovis, CA. The campus includes two buildings which house University Administrative offices and the College of Biosciences and Health Professions.
 The University Administrative offices are located at 120 N. Clovis Avenue.
-Classes for Pharmacy students are held at 120 N. Clovis Avenue.
 Classes for the Biomedical Sciences students are held at 120 N. Clovis Avenue and 2500 Alluvial Avenue.
 The College of Osteopathic Medicine is located at 2500 Alluvial Avenue, Clovis, CA. The CHSU website address is: https://chsu.edu.